 - Elevation of pressure in the veins of the neck

 Both blood and urine tests are used to check for problems with the liver and kidneys and to detect signs of diabetes.
-Lab tests can measure:
+Lab tests can include:

-- A finding called a prolonged QT interval may indicate people with heart failure who are at risk for severe complications and therefore need more aggressive therapies.
+- A finding called a prolonged QT interval may indicate people with heart failure who are at risk for severe complications and therefore need more aggressive therapies or medication adjustments.

 The best diagnostic test for heart failure is echocardiography.
 Echocardiography is a noninvasive test that uses ultrasound to image the heart as it is beating.
 Cardiac ultrasounds provide the following information: